Tomyzon1728/Hackelite_PEMGO/README.md

 # Hackelite_PEMGO
-This is a project based on a student email generating issues observed wrecking havoc for student in Ladoke Akintola University of Technology.
+This is a project based on a student email clash generating issues observed wrecking havoc for student in Ladoke Akintola University of Technology.